Sprokets/craft-imgixurl/README.md

 2. Then tell Composer to load the plugin:

-        composer require sprokets/imgix-url
+        composer require craft-imgixurl/imgixurl

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Imgix Url.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for imgixurl.

-## Imgix Url Overview
+## imgixurl Overview

 -Insert text here-

-## Configuring Imgix Url
+## Configuring imgixurl

 -Insert text here-

-## Using Imgix Url
+## Using imgixurl

 -Insert text here-

-## Imgix Url Roadmap
+## imgixurl Roadmap

 Some things to do, and ideas for potential features: